artur-ciocanu/launch.en/help/home.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](./launch-term-updates.md) for a consolidated reference of the terminology changes.

 Tags in Adobe Experience Platform are the next generation of tag management capabilities from Adobe.
-Tags gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.
+Tags give customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.

 Tags empower anyone to build and maintain their own integrations, called *extensions*.
 These extensions are available to [!DNL Adobe Experience Cloud] customers in an app-store experience so they can quickly install, configure, and deploy their tags.

 Tags are offered to [!DNL Adobe Experience Cloud] customers as an included value-add feature.
-Tags are an entirely new product with a new code base, designed to replace the previous [!DNL Dynamic Tag Management (DTM)] service.

 ## Key benefits

-- Faster time to value.
+* Faster time to value.
-- Trustworthy data through centralized collection, organization, and delivery using data elements.
+* Trustworthy data through centralized collection, organization, and delivery using data elements.
-- Compelling experiences through the integration of data and marketing technology using rule builder.
+* Compelling experiences through the integration of data and marketing technology using rule builder.

 ## Key features